Vencorr/PetProtect/README.md

 mvn install
 ```

-The compiled jar is available in the target folder.
+The compiled jar is available in the target or builds folder.

 ## Permissions
 PetProtect uses 3 permissions to control certain actions.

 `petprotect.hurt` controls hitting another pet.
 Setting to true will allow the user to hurt any pet.